douglasgreen/outlines/computing/operating_systems/linux.md

 3.  **Desktop Environment Improvements**: Linux desktop environments like GNOME, KDE Plasma, and others continue to improve in terms of usability, aesthetics, and performance, attracting more users to Linux on the desktop.

-4.  **Focus on Security**: With cyber threats growing, there\'s an increased focus on security within the Linux kernel and distributions.
+4.  **Focus on Security**: With cyber threats growing, there's an increased focus on security within the Linux kernel and distributions.
 Enhancements in kernel security, secure boot mechanisms, and advanced firewall and encryption features are continually being developed.

 5.  **Widespread Use in IoT and Embedded Systems**: Linux, especially lightweight versions, is increasingly used in Internet of Things (IoT) devices and embedded systems, owing to its scalability, modularity, and security features.